ryankgit/LGCT-schedule-scraper/README.md

 * Employee has an unbooked Tour(s)
 * Employee has a booked High Ropes
 * Employee has an unbooked High Ropes
-* Emplotee has a task assigned to them
+* Employee has a task assigned to them

-_Note: for ease of understanding, High Ropes and Tours will both be refered to as "Tours" for the rest of this document._
+_Note: for ease of understanding, High Ropes and Tours will both be referred to as "Tours" for the rest of this document._

 # Motivation

-Assigned Tours and tasks for all Employees are located in one Google Doc [Work Schedule].
+Assigned Tours and tasks for all Employees are located in one Google Doc (Work Schedule).
 This means an Employee cannot glance at the Work Schedule and see their hours, as they need to sift through the Tours and tasks assigned to every employee at the company.
 This application aims to fix that by scraping the Work Schedule for only a specified Employee's Tours and tasks and writing only those times to a text file.